devnacho/myblog/source/blog_articles/different-ways-to-add-if-else-statements-in-JSX.md

 ### Option 1:
 In this example you can do the If-Else by doing it all Js and assigning the JSX blocks to a variable.
-I like this approach because it keeps the "return" section pretty clean.
+I like this approach because it keeps the `return` section pretty clean.

 ```language-js